February 2015 Southeastern United States winter storm: Southeast

 On February 24, in advance of the storm, governor Nathan Deal of Georgia, declared a state of emergency, and announced that all government offices would close the following day at noon.
 The Georgia Department of Transportation released a statement saying that they would mobilize 13 trucks to apply brine to major highways in the vicinity expected to get snow at midnight.
 Also, the State Patrol announced that they would deploy 174 state troopers to rapidly response to accidents.
 In addition, schools and universities closed in preparation for the winter storm.
 The city of Atlanta closed schools early and universities closed, to avoid a repeat of a disastrous handling during a winter storm in January 2014.
 City officials were also let out early as well.

-As the storm moved into the Carolinas, North Carolina governor Pat McCrory declared a state of emergency on February 25, The state deployed roughly 1,700 equipment crews to treat roadways and residents were urged to not travel at all if weather permitted to be bad.
-Major power outages were reported across the state, primarily in the central parts, totaling around 230,000, primarily due to branches and power line being weighed down after snow transitioned to sleet and rain.
+As the storm moved into the Carolinas, North Carolina governor Pat McCrory declared a state of emergency on February 25.
+The state deployed roughly 1,700 equipment crews to treat roadways and residents were urged to not travel at all if weather permitted to be bad.
+Major power outages were reported across the state, primarily in the central parts, totaling around 230,000 customers, primarily due to branches and power line being weighed down after snow transitioned to sleet and rain.
 In addition, state troopers helped residents stuck on treacherous roads.
 In Raleigh, crews responded to around 60 accidents.

 In South Carolina, Governor Nikki Haley declared a state of emergency for 31 counties ahead of the storm, and advised people to stay off the roads by 5 p.m.
 Wednesday before the storm hit.
 Only roughly 1,000 were reported by the following morning as impacts trended to be lower than expected.